blessedplummer/3DS-and-CIA-to-CCI-converter-for-Linux-and-SteamOS-Steam-Deck/readme.md

-Because Azahar doesn't read .3ds and .cia files and the other scripts require too much keyboard use for a steam deck with touchpads.
+Because Azahar doesn't read .3ds and .cia files and the other scripts require too much keyboard use for a steam deck with touchpads. (the steam keyboard does not jive well with the terminal)

 Download this repo as a zip file, extract it, then double click "3DS Decrypt.desktop"